Crazy (Seal song): Release and commercial performance

 In the United Kingdom, the song was released as the first single from the album Seal in November 1990.
-The song peaked at number two on the UK Singles Chart in January 1991; it is Seal's biggest solo hit in the country.
+The song peaked at No. 2 on the UK Singles Chart in January 1991; it is Seal's biggest solo hit in the country.
 The single sold over 200,000 copies, thus earning a BPI silver certification.
 It won Seal a number of awards including the 1992 Ivor Novello award for songwriting.

-The single was released in the United States in 1991, debuting at number 83 on the Billboard Hot 100 in mid-June; it peaked at number seven in late August and remained on the chart for 19 weeks.
-It reached the top five on the Modern Rock Tracks chart and the top twenty on the 12-inch Singles Sales chart.
-It was the most commercially successful single from Seal and was Seal's biggest hit in the US until "Kiss from a Rose", which reached number one in 1995.
-In August 2003, an acoustic version of "Crazy" charted at number four on Billboards Hot Digital Tracks chart.
+The single was released in the United States in 1991, debuting at No. 83 on the Billboard Hot 100 in mid-June; it peaked at No. 7 in late August and remained on the chart for 19 weeks.
+It reached the top five on the Modern Rock Tracks chart and the top 20 on the 12-inch Singles Sales chart.
+It was the most commercially successful single from Seal and was Seal's biggest hit in the US until "Kiss from a Rose", which reached No. 1 in 1995.
+In August 2003, an acoustic version of "Crazy" charted at No. 4 on Billboards Hot Digital Tracks chart.